ahmetmithat/buggyamb/Docs/quick_tour.md

 <h3>Troubleshooting tips for Crash Scenario 2</h3>

 This scenario can hide the symptoms from end users easily.
-You may see that the application is working fine but it may be crash in the background.
+You may see that the application is working fine but it may be crashing in the background.

 Troubleshooting tips are no different than the first scenario.
 You may want to confirm the PID changes, check the event logs on Windows or journal logs on Linux, and so on...Again, you may need to capture a crash dump to troubleshoot this issue although in this case the event logs (or journal logs) will give you the reason of the crash.
 I still recommend you to use a debugger to find the reason of the crash to practice data collection and dump analysis.